All Episodes

 He just said the decision was good.

-He said it was common sense good.
+He said it was a common sense.

 Now he doesn't agree with the reasoning and how they came to this decision.

-It just he's this is worth derision.
+This is worth derision.

 This is worth being laughed at.